James-HoneyBadger/HB_Adventure_Games/docs/project-management/ENHANCEMENT_PLAN.md

 3. Mod support
 4. Advanced scripting

-## Backward Compatibility
+## Feature Development

-### Maintaining Compatibility
+### Maintaining Simplicity
-- All original Eamon JSON fields remain supported
+- Core JSON fields remain simple and straightforward
 - New fields are optional with sensible defaults
-- DSK converter creates basic adventures (can be enhanced manually)
-- Original adventures play exactly as before
 - Enhanced features only activate if specified in JSON

 ### JSON Structure Extensions